ConductorOne/baton-github/README.md

 `baton-github` is a connector for GitHub built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
 It communicates with the GitHub API to sync data about which teams and users have access to various repositories within an organization.

-Check out [Baton](https://github.com/conductorone/baton) to learn more about Baton.
+Check out [Baton](https://github.com/conductorone/baton) to learn more about the project in general.

 # Getting Started